-The decade-long transition from analog phones to IP telephony systems deployments set the stage for a dramatically shorter transition from mandatory on-premises solutions
+The decade-long transition from analog phones to IP telephony systems deployments set the stage for a dramatically shorter transition from mandatory on-premises solutions to hosted or "cloud-based" options for voice and unified communications.

 With this new alternative, though, network managers need to take a fresh look at how the total cost of ownership (TCO) compares between the two approaches.
 In this article, we'll explore the most significant elements of capital expense (CAPEX) and operational expense (OPEX) of enterprise-class unified communication solutions.